marsch/Architecture/baseArchitecture.md

 ## Master Data Model
 The hub and spoke architecture relies heavily on a master data model.
 This model is created to support the integration between all applications using a common entity.
 To support more applications, the model will be extended in a community driven process.
 To enable a flexible release process for ISV applations and connectors, changes to the master data model must be backward compatible.

-## Application specific contracts using connectors
+## Application Specific Contracts using Connectors
 To meet as many application specific contracts as possible, a connector is used.
 A connector is a runtime component which has the following characteristics:
 * matches the application specific contract (protocol and format)